Skip to content

 • Multi-agent correlation — cross-agent trace linking for orchestrator/worker patterns

-• Persistent alert rules — agent-configurable watch conditions that fire on log patterns
+• Persistent alert rules — agent-configurable monitoring conditions that fire when log patterns trigger

 Resources